totten/bknix/doc/usage.md

 For more documentation on `civibuild`, see [Developer Guide: Tools: civibuild](https://docs.civicrm.org/dev/en/latest/tools/civibuild/).

-## MySQL Shutdowns and Reboots
+## Cleanups, Shutdowns and Reboots

 Eventually, you may need to shutdown or restart the services.
-This works intuitively for most services; as mentioned above, most services will be stopped by simply pressing `Ctrl-C` in the console.
-But MySQL is special.
+This works intuitively for most services; as mentioned above, services will be stopped by simply pressing `Ctrl-C` in the console.
+You can restart the services by calling `loco run` again.

-To fully and manually shutdown MySQL:

-* *Stop MySQL daemon*: Run `amp mysql:stop`.
-(If this doesn't work for some reason, use `killall mysqld` or `killall -9 mysqld`).
-* *Stop MySQL ramdisk*:
-    * (Linux): Run `mount` to display a list of filesystems.
-Note the path to the "amp" ramdisk.
-Use `umount` to unmount it.
-    * (OS X): Open the "Disk Utility" and eject the "AMP" ram disk.

-Shutting down or restarting the workstation will also stop MySQL.

-How do you bring MySQL back online?
-If I'm working on a build named `dmaster`, then I'd run one of these two commands:
+The runtime data is stored in a ramdisk (`./.loco/var`).
+The data in this ramdisk can be destroyed either:

+* _Explicitly_: Run `loco clean` to remove it and release memory promptly
+* _Implicitly_: Whenever you shutdown or reboot the computer, the ramdisk is destroyed.

+This begs a question: suppose that you're doing some work, that you reboot, and then you want to continue with work?

+The first step should be intuitive: simply call `loco run` to start the services again.

+But what about MySQL?
+The database content is not re-created.
+Fortunately, `civibuild` provides a few ways to get going again:

 ```
-### Load a saved DB snapshot of dmaster.
-If mysql isn't running, it autostarts.
+### (Option 1) Load a saved DB snapshot of dmaster.
 civibuild restore dmaster

-### Build a new DB and new settings files for dmaster.
-If mysql isn't running, it autostarts.
+### (Option 2) Build a new DB and new settings files for dmaster.
 civibuild reinstall dmaster
 ```